Lewis Hawke

-Lewis Hawke (born 22 October 1993)is a Scottish footballer who plays for Montrose.
+Lewis Hawke (born 22 October 1993) is a Scottish former footballer.

 He has previously played for Furman Paladins, Annan Athletic, Bulleen Lions, Queen's Park and Stirling Albion.

 Hawke started his career at Greenock Morton and is the son of their former striker (and later Chief Executive) Warren Hawke.

 Career

 After playing as a youngster for Linwood Rangers, Hawke signed for Greenock Morton where his father was a legend.

 He was rewarded for his great form with the under-19s (16 goals in his first ten games) when he made his debut at 18 as an injury time substitute on 14 January 2012, against Raith Rovers.
 On 5 May 2012, Hawke scored his first senior goal for Greenock Morton after coming on as a substitute, against the same opposition. with a bullet header from the edge of the 6-yard box.

 In February 2013, Hawke was allowed to sign for Annan Athletic on a free transfer.